 "Broad Brook Anthology," a play for voices, distills her interviews with elders in her hometown.

 While advancing the words of her writing partners, Porche’s own poems remained on the back burner.
-By the woodstove, she wrote poems "that had to be," but didn’t make time for submissions and contests.

 Finally, friends sorted through 1,000 poems and assembled this collection.
 A grant from the Vermont Arts Council saw the project to its final form.

 For information or to reserve a copy of "Sudden Eden," call 802-464-5425 or e-mail email@example.com.
 Bartelby’s Books is located at 17 West Main St.